astronomer/docs/astro/view-logs.md

 ### Log Levels

-Each log and message type is also associated with one of the following _log levels_:
+Logs and messages might also be associated with one of the following _log levels_:

 - **Error**: Emitted when a process fails or does not complete.
 For example, these logs might indicate a missing DAG file, an issue with your scheduler's connection to the Airflow database, or an irregularity with your scheduler's heartbeat.
 - **Warn**: Emitted when Airflow detects an issue that may or may not be of concern but does not require immediate action.
 This often includes deprecation notices marked as `DeprecationWarning`.
 For example, Airflow might recommend that you upgrade your Deployment if there was a change to the Airflow database or task execution logic.